 Law is a practice known for long hours, employees with high stress levels and, of course, a long history of tradition in the office.
 Law firms are slow to move forward in this fast-paced world, resisting change at every turn.
 Formal dress codes, “clocking hours” and (dare we say) outdated processes can become the norm in complacent firms.

 In this digital age, many companies across a variety of industries have picked up new technology, new methods of working and even automating processes that once took hours of manual labor.
-If law firms want to stay competitive, adapt to new technology, as well as new culture practices as well.
+If law firms want to stay competitive, they must keep up and adopt to not only the technology aspect, but new culture practices as well.

 How can your firm adapt to stay competitive in the talent market?